weaveworks/weave-gitops/README.md

 ## CLI/API development

-To set up a development environment for the CLI
+To set up a development environment for the CLI and API

 1. Install go v1.16
 2. Install [buf](https://github.com/bufbuild/buf)
+3. Copy the `env.example`, updated the values with the correct secrets (from a coworker), and save it as `.env`
-3. make
+4. make

 ## UI Development